VirusMS/searchEngine/README.md

 4. You should be good to go!
 Start the application by running `../src/main/java/searchengine/Application.java`

 ### You can or should...
-Set up websites that you wish the program to work with.
-Set up as many website as you want in `indexing-settings.sites`:
+- Set up websites that you wish the program to work with.
+Set up as many websites as you want in `indexing-settings.sites`:

 ```
 indexing-settings: